danieljstone/danieljstone.github.io/dc.md

 -  in the past two years they have received more public attention than any other causes of deaths in the nation's capital and
 - have been considered addressable if not largely solvable by public policy.

-As a consequence, I think they are worth understanding better.
+As a consequence, I think the charts and numbers shown on this page should be part of the discussion around these topics.
+Further, they ought to be published by the government of Washington, D.C. rather than by me.

 **Background**